tds333/stdconfigparser/docu/description.rst

 section name (case sensitive).
 As with comments sections can be indented but try to avoid this.
 It implies a structure and this structure is not there when parsed.
-Also avoid ":" in the section name.
-Later on this for interpolation.

 .. code-block:: ini